skrieter/rp-evaluation-coverage-metrics/README.md

 ```

 ### Run
 The evaluation is run in multiple phases.
-To run a phase execute the follwing gradle task:
+To run a phase execute the following gradle task:
 ```
 ./gradlew run --args="--config_dir config --config <phase_name>"
 ```